-From Shizuoka, near Mount Fuji, come these astounding Japanese teas are organically grown and meticulously processed by the Sugimoto family and are among the finest green teas we’ve tasted.
+From Shizuoka, near Mount Fuji, come these astounding Japanese teas.
+They are organically grown and meticulously processed by the Sugimoto family and are among the finest green teas we’ve tasted.
 The superior quality requires a shorter brewing time and invites multiple infusions.
 The Sugimoto company has won numerous awards for their teas and and for their ecological approach.
 They won us over with these three types, in bags or loose.

 Sen Cha.
 The classic Japanese beverage.
 Picked at their in early spring for optimum flavor and “deep steamed” to preserve fragrance and color.
 (Brew 30-60 seconds in hot, not boiling water 175F.)

 Genmai Cha.
 Blended with roasted rice like other genmai chas, SA uses Sen Cha (not Ban Cha) and tops it off with prized Mat Cha, elevating this tea to an unparalleled level.
 (Brew 30-60 seconds in hot, not boiling water 175 F.)